NF02/nf02/README.md

                                    |___/
 ```
 #### What do I do?
 Basically I deal with Unix and Unix-Like systems, mostly Linux, currently I have published some forks including dwm, st and dmenu.
-I have written a front-end for Wacom graphics tablets based on dmenu, I am creating extensions and plugins for Vim text editor and also other secondary projects.
+I have written a front-end for Wacom graphics tablets based on dmenu, I am creating extensions and plugins for Vim text editor (now I use GNU/Emacs) and also other secondary projects.

  <!-- ![snake gif](https://github.com/nf02/nf02/blob/output/github-contribution-grid-snake.gif) -->